Table of Contents

 What if the seller fails to disclose any of this information to the buyer?

-Failure to comply with the standard disclosure form can put your transaction at high risk.
+Significantly failure to comply with the standard disclosure form can put your transaction at high risk.
 This means this could turn your sale into null and void, and possibly, face legal trouble for hiding property defects—a breach of contract or fraud.
 The seller would be held responsible for the costs associated with all the nondisclosure depending on the disclosure laws of the state.
-Furthermore, the buyer could also take legal action and can face you into litigation for misleading information about your property.
+Furthermore, the buyer could also take legal action and can face you in litigation for misleading information about your property.

 NoteAll the information mentioned above is just a guide for real estate sellers in Colorado.
-It is still best to seek legal advice from experts if you have anclarifications.
+It is still best to seek expert legal advice if you have anclarifications.

 Tips to Minimize Issues in Colorado Disclosure Documents